In This Article

 This would typically be the corner space in a L or U-shaped kitchen.

-This is among one of the expensive accessories you find but it’s worth its weight in gold.
-This space is essentially dead space until you salvage it.
+You might think this is an expensive kitchen accessory, but let us tell you it’s worth its weight in gold.
+This corner space is essentially dead space until you salvage it.
 And these revolving shelves make this entire space usable without batting an eyelid!

 Problem #3: Where do I fit my pots and pans?